hyunjimoon/SBC/README.md

 Modrák, M., Moon, A. H., Kim, S., Bürkner, P., Huurre, N., Faltejsková, K., ... & Vehtari, A. (2023).
 Simulation-based calibration checking for Bayesian computation: The choice of test quantities shapes sensitivity.
 Bayesian Analysis, 1(1), 1-28.

-As SBC is a high-level interface to Stan, please additionally cite Stan (see also https://mc-stan.org/users/citations/):

-Stan Development Team.
-YEAR.
-Stan Modeling Language Users Guide and Reference Manual, VERSION. https://mc-stan.org Carpenter B., Gelman A., Hoffman M. D., Lee D., Goodrich B., Betancourt M., Brubaker M., Guo J., Li P., and Riddell A. (2017).
-Stan: A probabilistic programming language.
-Journal of Statistical Software.
-76(1). doi.org/10.18637/jss.v076.i01

 Further, SBC relies on several other R packages and, of course, on R itself.
 To find out how to cite R and its packages, use `citation` function.
 SBC specifically rely on `posterior` for manipulating posterior draws and `future` for parallel processing.
+Also, do not forget to cite the probabilistic inference tool you use as backend (e.g. Stan, JAGS, brms, ...)

 ## References